2002 Placentia train collision: BNSF Train #5340

 Several trains with higher priority were cleared to depart ahead of Train #5340, delaying their departure.
 While they waited, the conductor reported taking an hour and a half nap.

 Train #5340 was finally cleared to leave at 7:30 a.m. and departed Hobart Yard heading eastbound with a final destination of Clovis, New Mexico.

 Metrolink Train No. 809

 The crew of Metrolink Train No. 809 – consisting of an engineer and a conductor – reported for duty at Riverside, California at 1:30 a.m. the morning of the crash.

+The train consisted of Bombardier cab car 634, a few Bombardier bi-level passenger cars, and F59PH 859.

 Prior to operating Train No. 809 the crew uneventfully headed trains to Irvine and Los Angeles, before crewing a return trip to Riverside arriving at 7:05 am.

 At 7:32 am.
 Train No. 809 departed Riverside bound for San Juan Capistrano operating on the Inland Empire–Orange County Line.
-Train No. 809 was running in push–pull configuration with the locomotive a EMD F59PH at the rear of the train, pushing 3 Bombardier bi-level passenger cars.
+Train No. 809 was running in push–pull configuration with the locomotive a EMD F59PH at the rear of the train, pushing three Bombardier bi-level passenger cars.